How does this medication work? What will it do for me?

 Pregnancy: It is essential to maintain good blood glucose control throughout pregnancy.
 Insulin requirements usually decrease during the first trimester and increase during the second and third trimesters.
 Therefore, contact your doctor if you are pregnant or are thinking about pregnancy.

 Breast-feeding: It is not known if insulin glargine passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 Breast-feeding mothers may require adjustments in insulin dose or diet.

 What other drugs could interact with this medication?